14-year-old gives birth and hands baby to customer at restaurant

 "Once I applied the oxygen mask to the baby, all of a sudden we heard the most beautiful cry and the baby started moving, she slightly opened up her eyes and then she closed her eyes but the sweetest thing was when she got hungry and she was trying to suckle on the oxygen mask so we knew she was OK after that," Scott said.

-Police found the teen mother and both she and the baby are doing well.
+Police found the teen mother and said both she and the baby are doing well.

-The child will be put up for adoption and at this point, the 14-year-old is not facing charges.
+The child will be put up for adoption, and at this point, the 14-year-old is not facing charges.

+The family owned business said they were happy the teenage mom decided to go to their restaurant for help.

+"And hopefully we as a society become better at just helping one another, especially after COVID," Aguilar said.

-Officials are taking the opportunity to remind everyone that New Jersey has a Safe Haven law which allows parents and guardians to drop newborns off at hospitals, police stations or fire stations.
+Officials are taking the opportunity to remind everyone that New Jersey has a Safe Haven law which allows parents and guardians to drop off newborns 30 days and younger at hospitals, police stations or fire stations.

+Scott said she would love to see the baby again and she and her boyfriend would happily be godparents.

 "I'm just so happy I was there to help because she just was desperate and didn't know what to do, she was so young," Scott said.